chrisnoonan98675/site/xl-release/concept/xl-release-oidc-authentication.markdown

 **Notes:**
 1. Only one authentication plugin at a time is supported.
 Make sure that your plugins directory contains only one `xlr-auth-*.jar` plugin.
 1. To obtain the signing keys from the Identity provider, XL Release checks the `keyRetrievalUri` endpoint periodically.
-To set a specific time interval, set the value of `keyRetrievalSchedule` to a cron expression.
+To set a specific time interval, set the value of `keyRetrievalSchedule` to a duration expression.
+Here is the list of time units - day, hour, minute.
+Example: `keyRetrievalSchedule="1 minute"`.

 ##### Setup the post-logout URL